emb-riscv/specs-markdown/csrs.md

 The RISC-V ISA defines a set of 4096 Control and Status Registers that can be accessed via special `csr` instructions with immediate operands identifying the register.

-For performance reasons, in the RISC-V microcontroller profile only a small number of core system registers are required to be CSRs; the rest are available in the memory mapped system area.
+For performance reasons, the RISC-V microcontroller profile uses only a small number of core system registers via the CSR mechanism; the rest are available in the memory mapped system area.

-Unless otherwise mentioned, write access to these CSRs is limited to machine/privileged mode.
+Unless otherwise mentioned, write access to the CSRs is limited to machine/privileged mode.

 ## Hart ID Register (`hartid`)

-The `hartid` CSR is an XLEN-bit read-only register containing the integer ID of the hart running the code.
+The `hartid` CSR is an xlen-bit read-only register containing the integer ID of the hart running the code.
 This register must be readable in any implementation.
 In single-hart devices, it always reads 0.
 In multi-hart devices, the hart IDs might not necessarily be numbered contiguously